 Our work has several limitations.
 A direct measurement of intracranial pressure was not included, thus, intracranial pressure was presumed to be normal by taking history, so, there is possibility of contamination of the experimental groups by individuals with a yet undiagnosed neurological clinical condition.
-Patients with known neurological disorders were excluded from the study.
 The sample size in NTG group was very small compared to other groups so further studies with larger sample size is required to confirm our results.
-The reason for smaller sample size for NTG is due to low prevalence of NTG in our scenario.
-Also, patients of NTG present late when most of the damage has already occurred, due to asymptomatic nature of the disease.
-Whereas, POAG and PACG have prompt symptoms and, hence, patient presents early.
 In some patients, changes due to diurnal variation in IOP could give different results.